 Need Help With Your Divorce?

 It is clear that divorce is not easy for parents or their children.
 However, depending on the situation, it can be the best choice to make.
 If you have decided to get a divorce, our firm is here to help you.
-At DeTommaso Law Group, we have the skills and experience to get you the results you need.
+At DeTommaso Law Group, LLC, our New Jersey family lawyers have the skills and experience to get you the results you need.

 Call us today at (908) 274-3028 for help with your divorce.